Effective Bottom Funnel Marketing Tactics

 There’s a reason for this.
 The more similar a case study is to the niche you’re targeting, the more persuasive the content is.

-Make the content digestible and easy to share.
+Make the bottom of funnel content digestible and easy to share.

 More than one person may approve the purchase of your product.
 So make case studies easy to share between them.
 For example, you can have them in slide decks or you can provide easy comparison charts in a PDF file.
 The quicker the information is shared between many decision-makers, the easier it is for them to say “yes” to what you’re selling, too.

 This is not the time to be vanilla.
 At this stage, you’re being compared against others in your industry.
-You’ve got to stand out so decision-makers notice you.
+You’ve got to stand out so prospective customers notice you.

 How do you do this?
 Emphasize your unique selling position.
 Sell what makes you different and better than others.
 Elevate the value that you offer in their lives that the competition can not provide.

-While a lot of content at the top of the funnel focuses on educating the prospect about their problems, bottom of the funnel content is all about making the hard-sell.
+While a lot of content at the top of the funnel focuses on educating the prospect about their problems, bottom of funnel marketing content is all about making the hard-sell.

-Make your product or service so tantalizing that customers can’t help but gravitate towards it.
+Make your product or service so tantalizing that potential buyers can’t help but gravitate toward it.
 And one of the most effective ways to do this is by using persuasion techniques that give them a good reason to make the leap and buy.